mybizz-site/phontrack/userdoc.md

 Am i objective to judge this one ?
 It is different than all the other loggers because you can log to multiple destinations with different settings.
 Positions are stored if there is no network (**\***).
 It has a [very small impact on battery life](https://gitlab.com/eneiluj/phonetrack-oc/issues/175#note_130338568).
 To log with this app, create a new "PhoneTrack log job".
 If account settings are configured, just select a session and let the magic happen.
 Otherwise set the log job fields manually or import any PhoneTrack logging URL.
 Check the [PhoneTrack-Android user doc](https://gitlab.com/eneiluj/phonetrack-android/wikis/userdoc) for more details.

+Pros :

+* multiple simultaneous settings
+* bufferize positions (**\***)
+* easier to configure as it gets sessions information from the server
+* very small impact on battery
+* option to keep gps on between fixes to get better accuracy
+* simple interface
+* Free Software, it's as yours as mine

+Cons :

+* it does not clean my house

 ### [µlogger](https://f-droid.org/packages/net.fabiszewski.ulogger/)

 (Android, available on F-Droid)

 Very light.
 Able to bufferize positions (**\***).
 To use µlogger, set the corresponding logging URL provided by phonetrack-oc as the "server URL" and put **any** value (it won't be used) as username / password.
-This app is a Free Software, it's well designed, simple to use and focuses on logging.
+This app well designed, simple to use and focuses on logging.

+Pros :

+* bufferize positions (**\***)
+* very small impact on battery
+* simple interface
+* Free Software

+Cons :

+* NO option to keep gps on between fixes to get better accuracy
+* does not send battery level with positions
+* it was designed to be used with Ulogger server so it looks like a trick to configure it for PhoneTrack

 ### [GpsLogger](http://code.mendhak.com/gpslogger/#features)